kimai/kimai/UPGRADING.md

 Remember to execute the necessary timezone conversion script, if you haven't updated to 0.8 before (see below)!

 **BC BREAKS**

-- in an ongoing effort to simplify future installation and upgrade processes the `.env` variable `DATABASE_PREFIX` was removed.
+This release contains some BC breaks, which were necessary before 1.0 will be released: "now or never" ;-) sorry for the troubles!

-The table prefix is now hardcoded to `kimai2_`.
+- The `.env` variable `DATABASE_PREFIX` was removed and the table prefix is now hardcoded to `kimai2_`.
 If you used another prefix, you have to rename your tables manually before starting the update process.
-And delete the row `DATABASE_PREFIX` from your `.env` file.
+You can delete the row `DATABASE_PREFIX` from your `.env` file.
-- API: DateTime objects will be returned including timezone identifier (previously 2019-03-02 14:23 - now 2019-03-02T14:23:00+00:00), see [#718](https://github.com/kevinpapst/kimai2/pull/718) for more infos
+- API: Format for DateTime objects changed, now including timezone identifier (previously 2019-03-02 14:23 - now 2019-03-02T14:23:00+00:00), see [#718](https://github.com/kevinpapst/kimai2/pull/718)
+- API: changed from snake_case to camelCase (hourlyRate vs hourly_rate / fixedRate vs fixed_rate / orderNumber vs order_number / i18n config)
 - Plugin mechanism changed: existing Plugins have to be deleted or updated

 **Apply necessary changes to your `local.yaml`:**